 If one of your elderly family members has experienced nursing home abuse or neglect, he or she may be eligible to seek compensation from the responsible party.
-Call one of our compassionate and experienced nursing home abuse lawyers at Sibley Dolman, with an office in Boca Raton, Florida, at (561) 220-4963.
+Our Boca Raton nursing home abuse lawyers are ready to help.
 We can answer any questions you may have and help you and your family determine whether to file a personal injury claim.

 What Is Nursing Home Abuse Under Florida Law?

-Florida law defines abuse, neglect, and exploitation of elders and disabled adults who live in long-term care facilities to include a wide range of actions.
+Florida law defines abuse, neglect, and exploitation of elders and disabled adults who live in long-term care facilities, including a wide range of actions.
 While generally grouped under the umbrella term of abuse, each type of abuse has different legal definitions.

 Elder abuse under Florida law includes the following:

 - The intentional physical or emotional harm of an elder.

 - Intentional acts that will most likely result in physical or emotional harm to an elder.